lz2003/gf-post-apoc-sim/README.md

 The project also features a moveable camera, as well as the ability to set the number of starting humans.

+More details about our simulation can be found in the poster.pdf file.

 # How to Run
 First, download [Greenfoot](https://www.greenfoot.org/download).
-Then, download the repository and either open the project.greenfoot file in HumanSurvivalSim/ or open the scenario with Greenfoot.
+Then, download/clone the repository and either open the project.greenfoot file in HumanSurvivalSim/ or open the scenario with Greenfoot.
 Alternatetively, just download and run the .gfar file.

 # Credits
 * Programmers: Young Chen, Lucy Zhao, Leo Foo